The general rule

 - Schedule 2 ‘show compelling reason’ offences.

-An accused person charged with such an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious).
-A document that sets out what a person wants to happen to their money and other property after they die. be refused bail unless they can establish exceptional circumstances (s 4A) or show that a compelling reason exists (s 4C) that justifies bail being granted.
+An accused person charged with such an offence will be refused bail unless they can establish exceptional circumstances (s 4A) or show that a compelling reason exists (s 4C) that justifies bail being granted.

 It is for the accused person applying for bail to satisfy the bail decision-maker that exceptional circumstances or a compelling reason exists (see ss 4A(2), 4C(2)).